A simple library for estimating the impact of an intervention, with humility

 You can install with pip install preposterous

-If you want to install from source, then clone this repository and run pip install -e . from the project root.
+If you want to install from source, then clone this repository and run python setup.py install from the project root.

 Quantified Self data